Autoregressive-Gaussian Mixture Models: Efficient Generative Modeling of WSS Signals: Parameter Count

 \section{Parameter Count}

 In a standard \gls{gmm} with complex data, full covariance matrices and zero-means, each of the $K$ components in a $M$-dimensional space requires $M^2$ parameters for its Hermitian covariance matrix, plus $K - 1$ mixing coefficients \cite[Sec.
 9.2]{bishop2006}, resulting in a total parameter count of $K \cdot M^2 + (K - 1)$.
-In contrast, the proposed model introduces \gls{ar} coefficients, reducing complexity.
+Variants that exploit a Toeplitz or circulant covariance matrix structure, as introduced in \cite{fesl2022}, already reduce the parameter count (see Table \ref{tab:param_count_comparison}).
+In contrast, our proposed model incorporates \gls{ar} coefficients, yielding an even greater reduction in complexity.
 Each component uses $2\omega_k$ \gls{ar} parameters, one noise variance, and there are overall $K - 1$ mixing coefficients.
-The total count is $\sum_k 2\omega_k + K + (K - 1)$.

-As shown in Table \ref{tab:param_count_comparison}, for $K = 16$ and $M = 64$, the standard \gls{gmm} requires 65,551 parameters, while the proposed model, using $\omega_k = 4$, needs only 159 parameters.
-This reduction, by a factor greater than 400, highlights the model's memory efficiency, especially in high-dimensional settings.
+The total count is $\sum_{k=1}^{K} 2\omega_k + 2K - 1$.
+As shown in Table~\ref{tab:param_count_comparison}, for $K = 16$ and $M = 64$, the standard \gls{gmm} requires 65,551 parameters, whereas the proposed model, using $\omega_k = 2$, chosen based on the observed average value around 1--2 from hyperparameter tuning, requires only 95 parameters.
+This reduction, by a factor $\rho_{\mathrm{red}} = 690$, highlights the model's memory efficiency, especially in high-dimensional settings.